 Additionally, one of the most helpful features of Crossclip is, wait for it, clipping.
 At the bottom of the screen is a yellow slider that can be dragged around to highlight specific portions of the video.
 Click and drag an edge to trim.

 Lastly, one of the most convenient features of Crossclip is the ability to share directly to socials.
-The majority of people downloading Twitch clips do so to get their clips into editing software, and then have to reupload their footage to various platforms.
+Most people downloading Twitch clips do so to get their clips into editing software and then reupload their footage to various platforms.
 With Crossclip, you can do all those things without leaving the tool.
-To get your clip on mobile, simply download the app here if you're on iOS and here if you're on Android.
+To get your clip on mobile, simply download the Crossclip Mobile app on iOS and here if you're on Android.
 Compiled clips automatically appear in the apps.

 I hope you've found this tutorial useful.
 Whether you want your Twitch clip to share across socials or only to download, Crossclip is the tool for you.